 WHAT IS STONE MEADOWS FARM?

-Stone Meadows Farm is a 168-acre farm that borders Bucks County’s Core Creek Park on Route 413 in Langhorne, Middletown Township, Pennsylvania.
+Stone Meadows Farm was a 168-acre farm that borders Bucks County’s Core Creek Park on Route 413 in Langhorne, Middletown Township, Pennsylvania.
 The farm has been home to the Ezra Stone family for three generations.
 The history of the Stone family starts with Sol Feinstein’s immigration to America in 1914 and success in clothing manufacturing.
 His son, Ezra Stone, had very prolific radio, television and Broadway careers from 1938-1975 and lived on the farm and in NYC.
 Ezra was the star of radio’s first family situation comedy “The Adrich Family”, playing the role of son Henry Aldrich.
 His wife, Sara Seegar was also an actor who began her career on the London stage.
 Sara Seegar was one of the “Pick-a-Little, Talk-a-Little” ladies in the 1962 film “The Music Man” and played Mrs. Wilson on the tv show “Dennis the Menace.”1

 The family had significant involvement in the creation of Bucks County treasures like the David Library of the American Revolution, Sol Feinstone Elementary School and Newtown Friends School.
 This was and is a family that valued the institutions of our colorful and long Bucks County history with patriotism, art and community giving.
 Ezra and Sara also valued Bucks County farmland and were successful dairy farmers themselves.